iacosaya/music_files/README.md

 # BASIC GUIDE

+1. Download the code as a .zip file

-Edit config.yaml to your liking, instructions on configurations are inside the file.
+2. Edit config.yaml to your liking, instructions on configurations are inside the file.

-When done, run "run.bat."
+3. When done, run "run.bat."

-Add any albums that are unwanted to "ignore.txt", seperated by a newline
+Add any albums that are unwanted to "ignore.txt", seperated by a newline.

 # INFO